-On the South West peninsular of Reykjanes lies a unique lake called Kleifarvatn.
-The odd shaped lake is on the edge of the Krýsuvík volcanic system.
+On the south-west peninsula of Reykjanes lies a unique lake called Kleifarvatn.
+The odd-shaped lake is on the edge of the Krýsuvík volcanic system.
 Kleifarvatn is a fairly large lake by Icelandic standards.
 It used to be the deepest lake in Iceland until some large holes were discovered in Jökulsarlon.
 Kleifavatn is in an active volcanic zone on the Mid-Atlantic Ridge.
-Hence the landscape changes every few hundred yards.
-You will see this if you follow the road on the higher American side.
+Hence, the landscape changes every few hundred yards.
+You will see this if you follow the road on the American side.
 Kleifarvatn is unique because there are no rivers running in or out of Kleifarvatn.
 The lake is fed by underground lava tubes.

 Kleifarvatn is just a short drive from Reykjavik and is a feasible detour on the way to or from the airport.
-The road is gravel track and is usually fine for a regular car, but in the Winter the route can often be difficult or impossible.
+The road is gravel and is usually fine for a regular car, but in the winter, the route can often be difficult or impossible.

-There is an interesting hot spring area at the Western end of the lake called Seltun.
-Here you can bath in the steam coming from the Queens Hole as you watch bubbling mud.
-Careful though this place has exploded a few times in recent history.
+There is an interesting hot spring area at the western end of the lake called Seltun.
+Here, you can have a semi-sauna in the steam coming from Queens Hole as you watch bubbling mud.
+Be careful, though this place has exploded a few times in recent history.

 Just past Seltun is Grænavatn (Green lake) which is also worth a visit.

 Kleifarvatn can be tricky to photograph.
 A lot of the landscape is ugly, with some grotesque shapes that make a regular composition difficult.
 Luckily there is a lot to explore mostly on the road side of the lake.

 Winter is more interesting because the ice and snow break up the boring browns.
 The lake is affected by wind so it is common to have huge ice flows on one side of the lake.